zcorpan/html-parser-book/manuscript/2-parser.md

 ~~~~~~~~

-This will alert "2" (the “x” and the carriage return converted to line feed).
+This will alert "2" (the "x" and the carriage return converted to line feed).
 The line feed after the `</script>` tag, which appears in the input stream after the script has run, is then ignored.

 ## Tokenizer